What is polycythemia vera?

 Diagnosis and Tests

-How do doctors diagnose polycythemia vera (PV)?
+How is polycythemia vera diagnosed?

 Management and Treatment